Table of Contents

 Usually, when we encounter such problems, eye drops that we use and are sold in pharmacies may also work in this situation.
 Your vet will tell you what is necessary.

-If the recommended drop does not work, it is necessary to take your cat to the vet and start treatment with antibiotic drops and ointments if necessary.
+The eye problem, which is sometimes caused by allergies and irritation, can be confused with the onset of a more serious infection.
+If the recommended drops don’t work, it is necessary to take your cat to the vet and start treatment with antibiotic drops and ointments if necessary.

-Infections
+2. Infections

+The second most common problem after allergies and irritation in cats is infections caused by various reasons.
 It can especially be seen in cats who live on the street or spend time outside the house, get in contact with other cats or in house cats who are negatively affected by environmental conditions.

-The sooner the infections caused by viruses, bacteria, fungi and, not too often, parasites are noticed, the easier it is to treat.
+Some infections affect the nose as well as the eye, therefore the respiratory tract.
+The sooner the infections caused by viruses, bacteria, fungi, and parasites are noticed, the easier it is to treat.

 Some symptoms: